mkantzer/mkantLogRhythm/README.md

 Additionally, initial environmental setup is required.
 This is relatively straightforward, and is documented below, under Installation.
 Please be sure to follow the instructions carefully.

-Setup assumes knowledge of the AWS webconsole, proficiency with command line, and knowlege of how to use ssh tools.
+Setup assumes knowledge of the AWS webconsole, proficiency with command line, and knowlege of how to use SSH tools.

 If you have any questions on a step, please feel free to contact me.